andrewcho-dev/opsconductor-ng/IMPLEMENTATION_COMPLETE.md

 **Solution:**
 - ✅ Platform filtering ensures Windows tools are retrieved for Windows assets
 - ✅ Linux tools are retrieved for Linux assets
-- ⚠️ Still need to add `Get-ChildItem` tool definition (separate task)
+- ⚠️ Still need to add `Get-ChildItem` tool to database (separate task)

 ## Conclusion